- Phone number

 Counselling offers an opportunity to talk about the issues you are struggling with in a safe and confidential space with someone who is experienced and trained to listen to you.
 We are all individuals and people come to counselling for a variety of different reasons.
 It can be helpful to share your thoughts and feelings with a counsellor who is non-judgemental and will work with you to think together about the problems you are facing or the issues that you are trying to make sense of.

 I qualified from Gloucestershire Counselling Service (GCS) with a diploma in Psychodynamic Counselling (training accredited by the British Psychoanalytic Council) and then took a post-graduate Associate year gaining further training in Time-Limited Psychodynamic therapy.
-I have been working for GCS for several years in their adult service (a BACP accredited service) providing both open-ended and time-limited counselling for men and women.
+I have worked for GCS for several years in their adult service (a BACP accredited service) providing both open-ended and time-limited counselling for men and women.
 I am experienced in helping clients with a variety of issues including stress, depression, anxiety, work or relationship-related problems and trauma.
 I have completed the CRUSE Bereavement Foundation Course and am experienced in working with bereavement and loss.

-In addition to my private practice I also currently work for Gloucestershire Rape and Sexual Abuse Centre (GRASAC) and have trained in Understanding and Working With Sexual Violence (accredited training with OCN).
+In addition to my private practice I have also worked for Gloucestershire Rape and Sexual Abuse Centre (GRASAC) and have trained in Understanding and Working With Sexual Violence (accredited training with OCN).
 I work with women and men who have experienced sexual abuse both recent and historic, including childhood sexual abuse.
 I am a qualified Independent Sexual Violence Advisor, having completed the Rape Crisis England and Wales nationally accredited ISVA training, and support survivors of sexual abuse who are going through the criminal justice system.

 I mainly use a psychodynamic approach to counselling but will also use a person-centred approach when working with survivors of sexual abuse.
 Psychodynamic counselling looks at unconscious processes, the beliefs we hold about ourselves, our defences and the motivations that drive us that we may not be aware of, which sometimes emerge in dreams.
 I believe that past experiences, particularly those of childhood, influence how we feel about ourselves and the patterns that we repeat in our relationships with other people.
 Looking at experiences from the past can help us to understand our present difficulties and explain why we behave and feel the way that we do.